arsalan-darbandi/R/Data-Exploring.md

 - Bivariate analyses: Correlations and Heatmaps, Scatterplots, Trends, Cross tabulaitons
 - Multivariate analyses: Parallel plots, Mosaic plots, Regression, PCA, MDS, Variable clistering

-In this section, Univariate analyses will be discussed and [here](https://github.com/asikhalaban/R/blob/master/Data-Understanding.md#Correlation) you can find discussion on Bivariate analyses and Multivariate.
+In this section, Univariate analyses will be discussed and [in c.
+Data Understanding](https://github.com/asikhalaban/R/blob/master/Data-Understanding.md#Correlation) you can find discussion on Bivariate analyses and Multivariate.

 ## Descriptive Statistics: